Skip to content

 • Users report hard-to-reach support

-Since Callture works with a PBX phone system, users enjoy lots of options in terms of hardware.
-There’s a mobile app available (though a bit outdated) and browser support via WebRTC.
+Since Callture works with PBX phone systems, users have many hardware options.
+There’s also a mobile app available (though a bit outdated).

-Unfortunately, the term ‘outdated’ describes a great deal of Callture’s platform, including its clunky UI and confusing user experience.
+Unfortunately, the term ‘outdated’ describes a great deal of Callture’s platform, including its clunky UI.
 It doesn’t have many features for team collaboration or offer advanced features like auto-replies or AI message templates.

 Unless you already use a PBX system, Callture is likely not the best option for your business.